Durham, North Carolina Clinic

 Ms. Cai obtained a B.A. in Biology from Swarthmore College.
 In 1998, she began her studies of Oriental medicine in Shanghai, China, and later received a Master’s degree in Acupuncture and Oriental Medicine from the New England School of Acupuncture (NESA).
 She has been on NESA’s Institutional Review Board to review proposals of acupuncture clinical studies, served as a board member of the North Carolina Association of Acupuncture and Oriental Medicine, was an associate editor for the New England Journal of Traditional Chinese Medicine from 2002 to 2006, and has been the English language copy editor for the Journal of Integrative Medicine since 2012.
 Ms. Cai has been a consultant on acupuncture clinical trials at UNC-Chapel Hill, and was one of the first acupuncturists credentialed at Duke Integrative Medicine.
 She is fluent in the Mandarin and Sichuan dialects of Chinese.

-Ms. Cai specializes in internal medicine, with focuses on digestive disorders, headaches, pain management, and women’s health, including pregnancy, postpartum health, menstrual disorders, PMS, and menopause.
+Ms. Cai specializes in internal medicine, with focuses on digestive disorders, pain management, dermatology, and all aspects of women’s health, including pregnancy, postpartum health, menstrual disorders, PMS, and menopause.

 Dagmar Ehling, MAc, LAc, DOM(NM), Dipl OM, FABORM

 Dagmar Ehling, founding partner of Oriental Health Solutions, LLC, has been a licensed Doctor of Oriental Medicine in New Mexico since 1989.
 She graduated with a Master’s degree in Acupuncture from Southwest Acupuncture College in Santa Fe, NM, is North Carolina State licensed, and is nationally certified in Oriental Medicine by the NCCAOM (National Certification Commission for Acupuncture & Oriental Medicine).
 In 1994 Ms. Ehling completed a postgraduate 18-months course in Traditional Chinese Medicine gynecology with Bob Flaws.
-She is the author of The Chinese Herbalist’s Handbook, which has also been published in German and Turkish; she has published several articles.
+She is the author of The Chinese Herbalist’s Handbook, and authored several articles.

-Toby Helmstetter, MTCM, LAc, Dipl Ac, Dipl CH
+Toby Wedgle (formerly Helmstetter), MTCM, LAc, Dipl Ac, Dipl CH

 Since 2004, Toby has had the good fortune of studying with Jeffrey Yuen, an 88th generation Daoist priest and world-renowned teacher of Classical Chinese Medicine.
 Toby’s studies with Mr. Yuen have allowed her to help patients gain significant relief from chronic illness.
 She specializes in the treatment of depression and anxiety, menopause and peri-menopause, auto-immune issues, chronic pain, skin conditions, and pediatrics.